meer1992/Tannoy-Ahoy/tannoyserver/README.md

 Please ensure that you have both .JSON files in the folder as that is what dub uses to resolve dependancies.

-Instructions on how to query the server are in ./source/app.d
+Instructions on how to query the server are in ./source/server.d

-Any issues, either put a request on github or send me a message on FaceBook/email